 My goal in sharing these browser-based applications with you was to make running your business a little less stressful without having to break your budget.

-(I very much hope that I achieved that)
+(I very much hope I achieved that)

 I tried to find only the resources I felt were easy to use, and have been a massive help in keeping my own freelance writing business organized.